Ash-neon/Advanced_Calculator/README.md

 ## Exception Handling: LBYL and EAFP
 I have used both LBYL and EAFP methods of exception handling, depending on the situation.
-LBYL: This method involves checking conditions before to carrying out a potential error.
+- **LBYL**: This method involves checking conditions before to carrying out a potential error.
 The CommandHandler.execute_command function in app/command/__init__.py is where I have used this function.
 As it verifies that a command name is in the commands dictionary before attempting to execute it.
-EAFP: This method attempts to carry out a task directly while managing any exceptions that may occur.
+ - **EAFP**: This method attempts to carry out a task directly while managing any exceptions that may occur.
 It is used in the execute_command method of the CommandHandler where it handles the conversion of user input to decimal.
 In this case, I try the conversion and raise the InvalidOperation exception if the input is invalid rather than immediately verifying if the user input is a valid integer.
 When there is a high probability of success and a low probability of exceptions, this function is helpful.

 ## Video Link